icc-canoo/handbook/docs/why-icc.md

 2. __Newcomers are having a harder time realizing their quality of life expectations__, causing fewer to choose Canadian citizenship and leading (too) many to second-guess their decision to make Canada home.
 If this trend continues, Canada is in *serious* trouble.

 3. __The ICC is the only national organization addressing this situation of vital national importance at full scale__.
-    * Our enhanced citizenship ceremonies celebrate make the once-in-a-lifetime milestone of becoming Canadian even more special and desirable.
+    * Our enhanced citizenship ceremonies celebrate the once-in-a-lifetime milestone of becoming Canadian even more special and desirable.
     * Canoo can help every single newcomer have a positive early experience of Canada, helping them to get through a difficult transition by having fun and making connections.
 Over 500,000 people have already benefitted from Canoo.
     * Our research keeps an eye on the journey from arrival to citizenship, identifying areas where people get knocked off the track and advising our programming teams about how we can do a better job of keeping people on it.